 Google hangouts have many options, and there are more you can use within Google Apps.
 Why not start a hangout now!

-Alex Moss is the co-founder and technical director at 3 Door Digital, a company specialising in Digital Consultancy, WordPress Development and Creative Content Solutions.
+Alex Moss is the Director at FireCask, a company specialising in Digital Consultancy, WordPress Development and Creative Content Solutions.
 As well as this he is known for developing WordPress plugins.